cometbft/cometbft/spec/consensus/evidence.md

 }
 ```

-`DuplicateVoteEvidence` and `LightClientAttackEvidence` are self-contained in
+`DuplicateVoteEvidence` and `LightClientAttackEvidence` are can be used to derive the list of `abci.Misbehavior` for
-the sense that the evidence can be used to derive the array of `abci.Misbehavior` for each byzantine validator that is
+each byzantine validator that is sent to the application in the `FinalizeBlockRequest`.
-sent to the application in the `FinalizeBlockRequest`.

 Because of this, extra fields are necessary:

 ```go
 type DuplicateVoteEvidence struct {